NaturalGIS/mapping_ecosystem_services/README.md

 ## Requirements and considerations

-The **QGIS plugin** needs QGIS >= 3.4 to work.
-It is written in Python and does not need any particular library other than the ones installed by default by any QGIS installer.
+The **QGIS plugin** needs QGIS >= 3.4 to work, it is written in Python and does not need any particular Python library other than the ones installed by default with any QGIS installation.
 The plugin is multi-platform and is expected to work on GNU/Linux, macOS and MS Windows.

-The **scripts** are meant to run from within a GNU/Linux terminal.
-They were developed and tested on Ubuntu 18.04 so any other Linux distribution based on Ubuntu 18.04 is likely to work but they can be easily modified to work on any other Linux distribution.
-A MS Windows version of the scripts is likely to be added in the next future while a macOS version is unlikely to happen.
-Dependencies for the scripts are the [PostgreSQL](https://www.postgresql.org/) RDBMS (with the [PostGIS](https://postgis.net/) spatial extension) and the "gdal-bin" package (the latter is also a dependency of any QGIS installation).
-For security reasons only connections to a **local** PostgreSQL/PostGIS instance are supported (support for remote connections can be easily added if needed).
+The **scripts** are meant to be run in a GNU/Linux (Bash) terminal.
+They were developed/written and tested on Ubuntu 18.04 so any other Linux distribution derived from it will work.
+If needed they can be easily modified to work on any other GNU/Linux distribution.
+Dependencies for the scripts are the [PostgreSQL](https://www.postgresql.org/) RDBMS, its [PostGIS](https://postgis.net/) spatial extension and the "gdal-bin" package (the latter is also a dependency of any QGIS installation).
+For security reasons only connections to a **local** PostgreSQL/PostGIS instance are supported: support for remote connections can be easily added if needed, but it probably means some kind of security isse.
 This scripts take advantage of the internal **geoprocessing** capabilities of a spatially enabled database like PostgreSQL/PostGIS.

 Both the QGIS plugins and the scripts use a Spatial SQL approach to solve the problem they are tasked to.

-The scripts are faster than the QGIS plugin so, to analyze large amount of data, consider using them.
-Moreover one of the scripts was created to be run as a batch process that allows to analyze automatically several different input datasets.
+The scripts are faster than the QGIS plugin so to analyze large amount of data is sugegsted to use them instead of the QGIS plugin.
+One of the scripts was created to allow automatically batches of input data sources.

 ## QGIS plugin: data preparation